-The Eden Westwood project is a partnership between Aviva Life & Pensions Ltd and the Eden Project that is aiming to create a unique visitor destination which celebrates Devon’s food, farming and life.
+The Eden Westwood project is a partnership between Aviva Life & Pensions Ltd and the Eden Project’s international arm (Eden International) that is aiming to create a unique visitor destination which celebrates Devon’s food, farming and life.

 Located at the county’s northern gateway – Junction 27 of the M5 – Eden Westwood will be a destination genuinely unlike any other in the world.
 It will mix indoor and outdoor recreation; education and enterprise; commercial and non-commercial elements, all shaped by the distinctive Eden brand to promote Devon’s desirable lifestyle, its delicious local produce, and the UK’s world-leading agronomy sector.